Updated: Jan 22

 Two things are critical: Pay both dogs, and never pay with the noses close.

 Working with only one of the dogs in a pair can create stress and competition between them.
 The dog being rewarded may worry about retaliation from his partner.
 The dog excluded may feel left out and become jealous.
-None of this is conducive to a productive learning environment for either dog – there is an easy solution!
+None of this is conducive to a productive learning environment for either dog, but there is an easy solution!

 This is how it works:

 The dog I am looking at knows I am asking him for something.
-When I get the behavior I asked for I use my verbal marker word “Yessss” to let the dog know he got it right.
-Then I get a treat in BOTH hands, in my closed fists.
+When I get the behavior I asked for, I use my verbal marker word “Yessss” to let the dog know he got it right.
+Then I get a treat in EACH hand, in my closed fists.
 I place my hands close together right in front of the noses of the dogs, right in front of me.
-In the beginning I may need to repeatedly put my fist right in front of each dog until their noses are side by side.
+In the beginning, I may need to repeatedly put my fist right in front of each dog until their noses are side by side.

-When the noses of both dogs are together I draw them away from each other using the lure of my closed fist with a treat inside.
-Once the dogs are my arm’s lengths away from each other, and the dogs are calm and focused on my hands and not each other, my hands slowly open and each dog gets a treat.
+When the noses of both dogs are together, I draw them away from each other using the lure of my closed fists with a treat inside.
+Once the dogs are my arm’s length away from each other, and the dogs are calm and focused on my hands and not each other, my hands open and each dog gets a treat.